qmk/qmk_firmware/layouts/community/split_3x6_3/bcat/readme.md

 * Ctrl is on the left for ease of chording, especially one-handed use of common shortcuts like Ctrl+T and Ctrl+W. This puts Alt on the right by the process of elimination.
-(I really wish the Corne had one more 1U thumb key on each half to allow for a redundant Alt key on the left half and a dedicated Super key on the right half, but alas, this was not meant to be.)
+(I would really like one more 1U thumb key on each half to allow for a redundant Alt key on the left and a dedicated Super key on the right.)

 ## Lower layer